 For those with a qualified interest in decorative arts and high-end home furnishings, Grand Central Inc. needs to be on the list of must-see stores when visiting Montreal.
 Located in the heart of the antique district since the late 1970s, Grand Central Inc stands out with its Victorian building housing, and its collection of antique light fixtures and the Decorative Arts of the 18th, 19th and early 20th centuries.

 The expertly curated collection of Grand Central Inc. will appeal to anyone searching for that unique item for their home.
-The main specialty of the store is antique chandeliers and sconces, but there is also an extensive selection of antique furniture, sculptures, clocks, porcelain and objects d’art.
-The staff of Grand Central Inc. is very knowledgeable and happy to help all, ensuring that no visitor with an interest in antiques will leave the place empty handed.
+The main specialty of the store is antique chandeliers and sconces, but there is also an extensive selection of antique furniture, sculptures, antique clocks, vintage wall clocks, porcelain, and objects d’art.
+The staff of Grand Central Inc. is very knowledgeable and happy to help all, ensuring that no visitor with an interest in antiques will leave the place empty-handed.

 Lachute Flea Market is one of the most popular, and by now famous, flea markets in the vicinity of Montreal.
 It has been operating since 1955 and has been regularly featured on TV shows, national newspapers and radio shows.
 It is a friendly, bustling, busy flea market, with a little bit of everything on sale to cater to every tastes.